Remaining Relative (Subclass 835) or Last Remaining Relative Class BU Subclass 835 Visa | Who is this visa for

 - your last remaining relative is sponsored by your partner, and your partner has successfully sponsored another of your relative for a Subclass 104 visa or Subclass 115 visa or Subclass 806 visa or an onshore Remaining Relative (Subclass 835).

 In addition to the above sponsorship limitations, there is also an annual cap or limit on the number of Remaining Relative (Subclass 835) visas allocated each year.
-In short, there is a very long queue for this visa.
+In short, there is a very long queue (normally in excess of 30 years or more) for this visa.
 It is not possible for you to request the Department of Immigration to give your last remaining relative special preferential treatment or given priority for the grant of this visa regardless of whether there are compassionate or compelling reasons.

 After you have lodged the sponsorship and visa application, you may request the Department of Immigration to swap another person as the sponsor for your last remaining relative, provided they are able to satisfy the sponsorship criteria.